 The overarching aim for English in the National Curriculum is to promote high standards of literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.

 The National Curriculum for English reflects the importance of spoken language in pupils’ development across the whole curriculum – cognitively, socially and linguistically.
 Spoken language underpins the development of reading and writing.
 At St. Wilfrid’s teachers ensure the continual development of pupils’ confidence and competence in spoken language and listening skills.
-We have begun to use the Word Aware scheme in Class 5 and are hoping to roll this out throughout the school to help improve children’s vocabulary.
+Throughout the school, children are encouraged to develop their language and communication skills through drama, poetry, debate and participation in whole school assemblies.

 The programme of study for reading at Key Stages 1 and 2 consist of two dimensions: